 Opened in 2014, the Halifax Library has won numerous architectural awards.
 Its design is fascinating, somewhere between Hogwarts and an Apple Store.

-The 5th floor terrace and café are a perfect stop between two visits.
-I wrote my postcards there, along with a coffee and a part of cake.
+The 5th-floor terrace and café are a perfect stop between two attractions.
+I wrote my postcards there, enjoying a coffee and a piece of cake.

 If you are going to Halifax, you have to go to Dartmouth.
 Darmouth is the city on the other side of the bay, the one through which you are likely to arrive.
 The two cities are in constant rivalry.
 So why go to Dartmouth?
 There is a developing culinary scene that is probably worth a look but that’s mostly for… the view of Halifax.

-To enjoy this view, nothing could be simpler, just take public transport.
-The ferry between Halifax and Dartmouth (Alderney) is regular (at the moment in modified schedules there is one every fifteen minutes in rush hour and thirty minutes the rest of the time, you will find the timetables on the site ) and cheap .
+To enjoy this view which is one the best things to do in Halifax, it’s very simple: just take public transport.
+The ferry between Halifax and Dartmouth (Alderney) is frequent (you will find the timetables on the site ) and cheap .
 A return trip costs only $2.75!

 The Halifax Public Gardens

-Another perfect place to visit in Halifax to take a break between sightseeing is the Halifax Public Gardens.
-Statues, benches, flower beds, small houses, there is something to spend a moment there.
-It was great to do people-watching, just watching people enjoy their summer day.
+The Halifax Public Gardens are another perfect place to visit to take a break between sightseeing .
+Statues, benches, flower beds, small houses, there is actually quite a lot in this park.
+It was great to sit down and do people-watching, just seeing people enjoying their summer day.

-The Citadel is perhaps the tourist attraction in Halifax that I liked the least.
-The heritage is nevertheless very interesting: Halifax and the whole region have been traded, exchanged, sold between England and France for decades.
-A defense system was necessary and the star architecture is reminiscent of Vauban.
+The Halifax Citadel is perhaps the thing I did in Halifax that I liked the least.
+The history portion of this visit is nevertheless very interesting: Halifax and its surrounding region have been traded, exchanged, sold between England and France for decades.
+A defence system was necessary and the star architecture of this fort is reminiscent of Vauban.

-The Citadel is the most visited historic site in all of Canada.
+The Halifax Citadel is the National Historic Site the most visited in all of Canada.
 There is a very large military museum there, which summarizes Canada’s participation in all the armed conflicts of the 20th century.

-With a little more time, I would have added to my list of visits to Halifax the Nova Scotia Art Gallery which houses works by Maud Lewis including the tiny house where she lived and created.
-I could also have followed a guided route all around the Titanic, with a visit to the Marine Museum (on the other hand I went to the nice souvenir shop) and the Fairview cemetery , which has 121 graves of victims of the Titanic sinking. including the one of a certain J Dawson… Does that remind you of something?
+I wished I had time for things to do in Halifax.
+I would have visited the Nova Scotia Art Gallery, which houses works by Maud Lewis including the tiny house where she lived and created.
+I could also have followed a guided route all around the Titanic, with a visit to the Marine Museum and the Fairview cemetery , which has 121 graves of victims of the Titanic sinking. including the one of a certain J Dawson… Does that remind you of something?